• Skip to primary navigation

 Keyword: anti-aging, anti-inflammatory, soba noodles

-Servings: 4
+Servings: 4 -6 servings

 Ingredients

-• 12 ounces soba noodles
+• 12-14 ounces buckwheat soba noodles

-• 2 large carrots, finely julienned
+• 2 Carrots, julienned

-• 2 cups romaine lettuce, finely shredded
+• 2 cups Romaine lettuce, finely shredded

-• 2 cups purple cabbage, finely shredded
+• 2 cups Purple cabbage, finely sliced

-• 2 tablespoons toasted sesame seeds coarse ground
+• 2 tablespoons toasted sesame seeds coarse ground for garnish

 • optional vegetables: blanched broccoli, sliced snap peas, sprouts, shredded kale, baby spinach, sauteed shiitake mushrooms